purduesigbots/VOSS/README.md

     * **Linear proportional constant** = Weight of how much linear error affects motor power (Speeds up the robot movements)
     * **Linear derivative constant** = Weight of how much the change in linear error affects the motor power (increases the rate of acceleration and deceleration)
     * **Linear integral constant** = Weight of how much overall accumulated linear error affects the motor power (increase to improve slight long term error)
-    * **Linear exit error** = Allowed linear distance from point in inches for the robot to exit the movement
     * **Angular proportional constant** = Weight of how much Angular error affects motor power (Speeds up the robot movements)
     * **Angular derivative constant** = Weight of how much the change in Angular error affects the motor power (increases the rate of acceleration and deceleration)
     * **Angular integral constant** = Weight of how much overall accumulated Angular error affects the motor power (increase to improve slight long term error)
-    * **Angular exit error** = Allowed Angular distance from point in degrees for the robot to exit the movement
     * **Minimum error** = linear distance allowed from desired position in inches where the robot will check if it has stopped moving
-    * **Settle time** = defined time in miliseconds which the robot has not move in order to exit the movement when the desired point has not been reached
 2. Call `auto pid = voss::controller::PIDControllerBuilder::new_builder(odom)`
 3. Set up inputs to pid controller
     * **Linear proportional, derivative, and integral constant (in this order)** = `.with_linear_constants(0.0, 0.0, 0.0)`